kiran-brahma/obsidan/content/recommended-reading.md

 Find out what happens when the Silicon Valley mantra of “fake it till you make it” is taken to the extreme with [Bad Blood: Secrets and Lies in a Silicon Valley Startup](https://amzn.to/3AWudHD).

-Read [Skunk Works: A Personal Memoir of My Years of Lockheed](https://amzn.to/3RMD71v) to discover how it is possible to achieve the seemingly impossible.
+Read [Skunk Works: A Personal Memoir of My Years at Lockheed](https://amzn.to/3RMD71v) to discover how it is possible to achieve the seemingly impossible.

-Learn a key business lesson from each of the 12 stories in [Business Adventures](https://amzn.to/3qdTYOZ).
+Learn a key business lesson from each of the 12 stories in [Business Adventures](https://amzn.to/3qdTYOZ)

 Discover how Pixar has consistently produced hit after hit, and learn how to create and maintain a creative work environment with [Creativity, Inc](https://amzn.to/3dYz6Zh).

-Find out what it took for Intel to become the chip giant it is today with [Only the Paranoid Survive](https://amzn.to/3BhZczu).
+Find out what it took for Intel to become the chip giant it is today with [Only the Paranoid Survive](https://amzn.to/3BhZczu)

 ## Business Management & Leadership